-NOTE: SUBMISSIONS SENT AS EMAIL ATTACHMENTS OR LEFT AS COMMENTS ON OUR SITE WILL BE DELETED UNREAD AND WILL NOT BE CONSIDERED.
+NOTE: SUBMISSIONS SENT AS EMAIL ATTACHMENTS OR LEFT AS COMMENTS ON OUR SITE (yes, this has happened) WILL BE DELETED UNREAD AND WILL NOT BE CONSIDERED.
 Or possibly rejected out of hand, depending on our submissions wrangler's mood.
 Likewise for submissions sent to any address other than firstname.lastname@example.org.

 Your submission should also include a cover letter which includes your name, your pen name, and your contact information, as well as the story's length and publication history.

 Daikaijuzine welcomes submissions from writers of all backgrounds, including people of backgrounds that have been historically underrepresented or excluded from traditional publishing, including, but not limited to, women, people of color, LGBTQ or non-binary gender people, persons with disabilities, members of religious minorities, and people from outside the United States.
 Our goal is to publish fiction that reflects the diversity of the human race, so we strongly encourage submissions from these or any other underrepresented groups.

 We will be open to submissions beginning June 1, 2019.

 We are eager to accept submissions by new and unpublished writers as well as previously published writers.

 Length: 1,000 to 6,000 words